willkg/everett/docs/dev.rst

 5. Verify correctness.

    1. Run tests.
-   2. Build docs.
+   2. Build docs (this runs example code).
-   3. Run sample programs in docs.
-   4. Verify all that works.
+   3. Verify all that works.

 6. Tag the release::